3-4 Days in Medellin: What to Do in the City of the Eternal Spring

-Traveling to Medellin?
-Here’s the best things to do with 3-4 days in Medellin!
+Planning a trip to Colombia?
+Here are the best things to do with 3-4 days in Medellin!

-As the capital of Antioquia, a city with year-round pleasant weather, nestled among the hills and mountains of the Andes, and with an interesting yet very complicated past, Medellin is a popular tourist destination in Colombia.
+As the capital of Antioquia, a city with year-round pleasant weather, nestled among the hills and mountains of the Andes, Medellin is a popular tourist destination in Colombia.
+We spent four days in Medellin and really enjoyed learning about its culture and history.
+It truly is a fascinating city!

-Travelers all around the world love this city, and it is particularly popular with backpackers and digital nomads seeking the best things to do in Colombia.
-Locals are known to be friendly, there is a variety of attractions, and you can find a lot of good food and good nightlife.
+Travelers all around the world love Medellin (pronounced like “Meda-cheen”) and it is particularly popular with backpackers and digital nomads seeking the best things to do in Colombia.
+Locals are friendly, nightlife options abound, there are a variety of attractions, and we ate a lot of great food in Medellin!

 Top Excursions and Activities in Medellin: